JianshuZhang/TAP/README.md

 	}

 ## Description
-* Train TAP without weightnoise and save the best model
+* Train TAP without using weightnoise and save the best model

       $ bash train.sh

-* Anneal the best model with weightnoise in terms of WER and save the new best model
+* Anneal the best model by using weightnoise in terms of WER and save the new best model

       $ bash train_weightnoise.sh